capeprivacy/pycape/serdio/README.md

 ## Why Serdio?
 Remotely executing Python code is complicated.
 A common pattern is to wrap the code into a function that maps serialized data to serialized data, however this leads to heavy amounts of boilerplate related to serialization of native and custom Python types.

 Serdio makes this easy by handling this serialization boilerplate for you as much as possible.
 For any custom types, it only requires the user to provide a encoder/decoder helpers that break the types down into Python-native components.
-An example can be found [below](#using-serdio-with-custom-types).
+An example can be found <a href="#using-serdio-with-custom-types">below</a>.

 ## Installation